Dear readers of ADxS.org, please forgive the disruption.

 Header Image

-According to the fight/flight stress model (by Connor (1932) and later Gray, who combined it with the BIS/BAS model → RST of 1990, revised 2000), there are 2 to 3 main groups of stress responses:
+According to the fight/flight stress model (by Connor (1932) and later Gray, who combined it with the BIS/BAS model, → RST from 1990, revised 2000), there are 2 to 3 main groups of stress reactions:

-The BAS type reacts to stress with attack.
+The BAS type reacts to stress by attacking.

 The FFFS type reacts to stress by fleeing or playing dead.

-According to Gray’s (2000) revised Reinforcement Sensitivity Theory (RST), the BIS system no longer responds to stimuli from the outside, but only becomes active when the BIS and FFFS systems have both been activated.
-The BIS system is responsible for the trade-off between BAS and FFFS.
+According to the revised Reinforcement Sensitivity Theory (RST) by Gray (2000), the BIS system no longer reacts to external stimuli, but only becomes active when the BIS and the FFFS system have both been activated.
+The BIS system is responsible for balancing BAS and FFFS.

-The original Fight/Flight system was extended by the Freeze component to FFFS.
+The original Fight/Flight system has been expanded to include the Freeze component to create the FFFS.

 Benefits of different stress phenotypes

 These reaction models are very deeply rooted.
-The survival probability of a “Stone Age” group of Homo sapiens has always been higher if the group had members of both types.
+The probability of survival of a “stone-age” group of Homo sapiens has always been higher if the group had members of both types.
 Modern industrial psychology knows that groups with different characters are more successful than homogeneous groups.

 Examples

-Quite banally: if all members of a group were night owls or early risers - how well would the primeval group have been protected from enemies if all group members slept at the same time?
+How well would the prehistoric group have been protected from enemies if all members of a group were night owls or early risers, i.e. slept at the same time?

-Likewise, what is the likelihood that at least individual group members would have survived if an entirely new challenge arose in which either deliberate or spontaneous action was the optimal survival strategy?
+Similarly, what is the likelihood that at least individual group members would have survived if a completely new challenge had arisen in which either deliberate or spontaneous action was the more appropriate survival strategy?

-The different stress response phenotypes are also evident in other creatures, e.g., guppies.1
+The different stress response phenotypes are also recognizable in other organisms, e.g. in guppies.1

-Subsequently, it seems conclusive that the expression of the single individual as fight- or flight-type is a purely random variable that ensured that a population had enough members of the two types.
+Consequences, it seems conclusive that the expression of the individual as a fight or flight type is a purely random variable that ensured that a population had enough members of both types.

-If we consider “freeze” as a stress response phenotype in its own right (which could plausibly explain the phenomenon of sluggish thinking), there would be three stress phenotypes.
+If we consider “freeze” as an independent stress response phenotype (which could plausibly explain the phenomenon of sluggish thinking), there would be three stress phenotypes.

 Put another way: Groups in which a single type had become genetically dominant were less likely to survive, so we are likely to be the descendants of those who passed on this trait with a higher random distribution.